 - Spring Semester Enrollment – Students interested in spring semester enrollment need to apply no later than December 1.
 Earlier submission is highly encouraged.
 In most cases financial aid, housing and transcript evaluation are done prior to December 23.

-- Fall Semester Enrollment – Students interested in the fall semester should apply by June 1.
-To receive preferential course registration for the fall, apply by May 13.
+- Fall Semester Enrollment – Students interested in the fall semester should apply by August 1.
 Financial aid, housing and transcript evaluation are done on a rolling basis.

 Guidelines for Transfer Students